 E. Stands for evolution.
 If you’ve noticed that any of the moles on your body have changed, or evolved, in any respect, immediately schedule an appointment with your dermatologist, who will determine if a biopsy is needed.
 This is why consistent self-exams are so crucial.

 Healthy moles don’t change or grow, particularly in adults.
 If a spot or mole changes in terms of size, color, shape, texture, or border, it warrants further investigation.
 Also, spots or moles that itch or bleed could signal that something isn’t right.

 Not all skin cancers are caused by moles so don’t just access them.
 Look for any lump, spot, or patch that looks suspicious.
 Another warning sign could be a mole that doesn’t resemble the other moles on your body, especially if it’s changing in any way.

 10 Skin Cancer Prevention Tips

-Be diligent in following these 10 tips to reduce the chances of developing any type of skin cancer:
+Be diligent in following these 10 tips to reduce the chances of developing melanoma or any type of skin cancer:

 1. Be Aware And Access

 Do a skin check at least every month to access for new growths or changes in existing moles.
 Check every area of your body, not just your arms and legs, but all nooks and crannies, including your scalp and entire neck area.

 Check underneath your nails and between your toes.
 Use a handheld mirror when needed.
 The most common areas that skin cancer develops are the head, face, neck, and shoulders.